Brief · NFR-2026-05 · May 2026 Edition

 What this brief does not do

-That distinction is deliberate: most market content explains how to migrate.
-Fewer sources explain which path is commercially defensible before the migration answer is chosen.
+That distinction is deliberate: most sovereign AI content compares providers.
+Fewer sources explain which workloads require which level of sovereignty before the provider question is asked.

 Who should read this brief